Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

     This will remove the peer from the network

 1. Update networking configuration in the `static-nodes.json` used by *Node X*.
+    Even that this file is not read when using `--raftjoinexisting <raftId>`, we should keep this file updated with the right configuration.

 1. Follow the steps on [`Adding GoQuorum nodes`](./add_node_examples.md#raft) to add back the peer with the new network configuration to the Raft network